crufter/hypecms/README.md

 Design goals
 =======
-We hope we can write a system which can be used by Go based startups as a starting point/framework for development.
+Hopefully Go based startups can use this as starting point/framework for development to save time.
-We try to build a system which is more oriented toward complete and unique web applications, rather than blogs or bussiness card web pages.
+Our focus is oriented toward complete and unique web applications, rather than blogs or bussiness card web pages.
-However at the same time, we try to keep the inner workings of it as simple as possible.
+We try to keep the inner workings of this as simple as possible, but there is a long way ahead.
-The CMS itself is just a thin layer above specific modules.
-Everything can be overwritten, but at the same time there is a builtin default functionality provided.
+Everything can be overwritten, but at the same time there is a builtin default functionality provided for convenience.
-Also, while performance is only a priority if it does no get in the way of clean code and maintainability, we believe that the Go and MongoDB is a killer combination.
+Performance, performance, performance.
+Only if it does not get in the way of readability and maintainability though.

-Ideas and inner workings
+Random info about the app so you can catch our drift
 =======
-Any setup ever done to a site resides in the "Options" collection, the one with the latest date being the currently used option document.
+Any setup ever done to a site resides in the "options" collection, the one with the latest date being the currently used option document.
 The system handles option documents as immutable values.
 This allows easy backup and restoration of configuration.
 (You can switch back to any previous state, so there is no danger in installing or configuring plugins.)
 Anything a site does, must be explicitly stated in this option document, with only two exceptions: